 What you need to buy a call options

 You need to buy a Lot or few lots

 When you want to buy a CALL OPTIONS, then if you need to buy a group of shares called lot, that indicates a fixed number of shares.
 For Indusind Bank 1 Lot = 300 quantity of shares.

-When you are purchasing shares you can freely choose the quantity of shares you need to buy, say 100 or 500 or 10 quantity of shares of some stock like indusind bank, you can choose the quantity arbitrarily as you like.
+According to companies like SoFi, when you are purchasing shares you can freely choose the quantity of shares you need to buy, say 100 or 500 or 10 quantity of shares of some stock like indusind bank, you can choose the quantity arbitrarily as you like.

 But when you are going to buy a CALL options or PUT options, then you need to buy at least 1 Lot which refers to a fixed quantity of Shares like 300, 400 or few thousands of shares fixed by National Stock Exchange of India NSE India.

 - When you are planning to buy a call options then you don’t need to spend the huge money @ 1400 per share price, instead you need to pay a small amount Rs 30 for each share of a fixed lot size.

 - If the lot size is 300 then you need to pay total premium value = Lot size 300 x 30 = 9000 Rs

 What is Rs 30 premium @ 1500 Strike price

 - You assume that the share price will go up to Rs 1500 /1600 in next 7 days.